istio/test-infra/boskos/README.md

 ## Mason

 Mason is used for resources that have resources dependency.
 Mason resource are virtual, they only exist inside other resources.
-An example is a mason resource can be a cluster, which needs to exist in a GCP project.
+An example of a mason resource can be a cluster, which needs to exist in a GCP project.
 In order to create a cluster you need a GCP project first.